 Braintanning a Buffalo Robe

 A traditionally tanned buffalo robe is something pretty special.
 If any single thing can embody the connection between people, the prairie, and traditional culture, this is it.
-The bison is a keystone species of the prairie.
-This animal played a role in shaping the native grasslands of the American heartland.
-For approximately 99% of the time that humans have been living in the region, robes made out of hair-on buffalo hide were a ubiquitous item of clothing, worn by both men and women.
-Across this landscape, countless human stories have unfolded with their main actors wearing buffalo robes, or at least with buffalo robes somewhere on the scene.
+The bison is part of the very essence of the American prairie.
+As a keystone species, this animal helped to shape this landscape.
+As a cultural keystone species, it also provided resources needed by the region's Indigenous communities to thrive.
+For approximately 99% of the time that humans have been living on the American prairies, robes made out of hair-on buffalo hide were a ubiquitous item of clothing, worn by both men and women.
+Countless human stories have unfolded here with their main actors wearing buffalo robes, or at least with buffalo robes somewhere on the scene.
 The art of transforming the cold, slimy skin of a freshly butchered buffalo into a soft, warm, wonderful-smelling garment is nothing short of magic.
-This magic was perfected and passed down by 500+ generations of Native American people who lived on the prairie.
+This magic was perfected and passed down by 500+ generations of Native American people who lived on the prairie/Plains.
 The traditional hide-tanning process connects the tanner with the animal in a way that little else could.
 It takes hours and days of exertion to soften a buffalo hide.
 During the process, as your heart races and your breathing increases, you inhale the sweet, distinctive scent of the buffalo wool along with the tiny fibers of hide that shred off as you work.
 As your sweat soaks into the hide, you become a part of it.

 Dateline - a dark January night in rural Kansas, 2002.
-Czech opera music (a friend's selection) blares out into the black stillness as a crackling bond fire flickers light onto the carcass of a yearling buffalo hung from a tree by one back foot - The bizarre setting where I skinned out my first buffalo robe is a scene that will probably never be repeated again should humanity last a billion years. - That morning, my friend Matt and I left school to go to the buffalo farm near Moberly, Missouri, to buy some meat to take to his family.
+Czech opera music (a friend's selection) blares out into the black stillness as a crackling bonfire flickers light onto the carcass of a yearling buffalo hung from a tree by one back foot - The bizarre setting where I skinned out my first buffalo robe is a scene that will probably never be repeated again should humanity last a billion years. - That morning, my friend Matt and I left school to go to the buffalo farm near Moberly, Missouri, to buy some meat to take to his family.
 When we got there, they had just put down a blind yearling and offered the whole thing to us for not much more than we had planned to spend on a few roasts.
-The carcass didn't quite fit into the bed of Matt's Ford Ranger, so two buffalo legs rode on the side of the bed, bouncing up and down for the 350-mile drive to his family's place.
-Other drivers changed speed on I-35 just to try to figure out what we were carrying.
+The carcass didn't quite fit into the bed of Matt's Ford Ranger, so two buffalo legs rode on the side of the bed, bouncing up and down for the 350-mile trip to his family's place.
+Other drivers changed speed on I-35 to try to figure out what we were carrying.
 The eerie fire-lit scene described above came together as we arrived and got set up to process the animal as quickly as possible with the help of Matt's brother.
-We treated the animal with respect and skinned it in the old way.
+We treated the animal with respect and skinned it in the old way using a bone fleshing tool.
 After a weekend of butchering, my friends' family got a couple hundred pounds of prime meat, and I took home a prime hide.
 I scraped the flesh side of that hide and then spent 10 full days alternately applying brains to the flesh side and trying to soften it.
-Drawing more on brute force than knowledge, I eventually manhandled the leather into pliability, but I never got the skin side fluffy soft like the robes done by experienced buffalo hide tanners.
+Drawing more on brute force than knowledge, I eventually manhandled the leather into pliability, but I never got the skin side as soft as many of the robes done by more experienced buffalo hide tanners.

-Our butcher let Amy and me take the hide off ourselves, cutting the skinning incisions over the outside of the elbows to give the hide that old rectangular (rather than hourglass) shape, and cutting up the back of the back legs to give the hide a strong edge.
-Incisions made, we spent three hours peeling the hide off using a beveled hickory stick each, so as not to make a single knife mark in it (This is what Amy is doing in the picture above).
+Our butcher let Amy and me take the hide off ourselves, cutting the skinning incisions over the outside of the elbows to give the hide that old rectangular (rather than hourglass) shape, and cutting up the back side of the back legs to give the hide a strong edge.
+Incisions made, we spent three hours peeling the hide off using a beveled hickory stick each, so as not to make a single knife mark in it.
+This is what Amy is doing in the picture above.

 I laced the gorgeous hide onto a frame, suspended horizontally, knelt on top of it, and removed the membrane from the flesh side using an elbow scraper.
 Buffalo bulls have thick hides.
 To soften one of them into a robe, you first have to use the scraper to thin away most of the dermis down to just a thin layer attached to the epidermis.
 I thinned some parts of Spike's hide from 1/2 inch thick down to 1/8